Thermal Oxidizer Troubleshooting & Controls Support Guide

 When to Call a Controls Specialist

 Some problems are straightforward mechanical repairs.
 Others need a deeper review of logic, signals, and operating history.
-If you are dealing with intermittent faults that do not match a clear mechanical cause, unexplained PLC faults, communication errors, recurring burner trips, or a failed stack test that points to controls performance, it is time to involve a controls specialist.
+If you are dealing with intermittent faults that do not match a clear mechanical cause, unexplained PLC faults, communication errors, recurring burner trips, repeated RTO valve faults, or a failed stack test that points to controls performance, it is time to involve a controls specialist.

 VIR Automation supports field troubleshooting, controls reviews, and logic updates for oxidizers and RTOs.
-If your team needs help beyond routine maintenance, our troubleshooting service and thermal oxidizer controls support can help narrow the issue.
+If your team needs help beyond routine maintenance, our troubleshooting service, thermal oxidizer controls support, burner management system support, and commissioning support can help narrow the issue.
 For background, operators can review how RTOs work, compare performance concepts in destruction efficiency, and use the free RTO troubleshooting checklist to capture symptoms before a service call.

 Conclusion

-The fastest troubleshooting path is usually the most disciplined one: verify the symptom, confirm the sensor, check the sequence, and only then replace parts.
+The fastest troubleshooting path is usually the most disciplined one: document the symptom, confirm the signal source, review the sequence state, and only then decide whether the issue belongs to controls, instrumentation, or mechanical repair.
 Thermal oxidizers and RTOs combine combustion systems, process controls, and mechanical switching equipment, so the real cause is often one layer away from the most obvious alarm.

-If your plant is dealing with persistent oxidizer issues, VIR Automation can help with controls engineering, diagnostics, and startup support from Fishers, Indiana.
+If your plant is dealing with persistent oxidizer issues, VIR Automation can help with controls integration, diagnostics, and startup support from Fishers, Indiana.
 To discuss a troubleshooting need, call (317) 766-0432.

 Related Resources